 Guide to Variable-Speed Furnaces

-Variable-Speed Furnaces: What Are They and How Do They Work?
+Variable-Speed Furnaces: What They Are and How They Work

-Most variable-speed furnaces are condensing furnaces, although a few are available in non-condensing models with lower AFUE ratings.
-In order for a furnace to be classified as a condensing furnace, it must offer an AFUE rating of 90% or higher.
+The majority of variable-speed furnaces are condensing furnaces, although some are available in non-condensing models with lower AFUE ratings.
+If a manufacturer wants a furnace to be classified as a condensing furnace, it must offer an AFUE rating of 90% or higher.

-Do Variable-Speed Furnaces Run All the Time?
+Do Variable-Speed Furnaces Run Constantly?

 Guide to Two-Stage Furnaces